 Self-employment income

-It is optional to declare any tax-exempt working income earned on a reserve, or an allowance received as an emergency volunteer.
+Tax-exempt working income earned on a reserve (including this income is optional for the CWB) or an allowance received as an emergency volunteer

 If your spouse is ineligible to receive the CWB, and you also do not have a child living with you, you must calculate your CWB as if you were single.
 Leave out any of your partner’s income.
 Your benefit will be calculated and distributed as if you were unattached.

-Next, if your working income is above $3,000 then you must determine your taxable income for the purposes of the benefit (also called net adjustable income).
+Next, if your working income is above $3,000, then you must determine your income for the purposes of the benefit (also called adjusted family net income (AFNI)).
 The following applies:

-Plus tax-exempt income received on a reserve or an allowance received as an emergency volunteer
+Plus tax-exempt income received on a reserve (minus the deductions related to that income) or an allowance received as an emergency volunteer

-Plus any repayment owed for the child benefit or the RDSP
+Plus any repayment of the universal child care benefit (UCCB) and RDSP

-Based on this figure you have your total net adjusted income, and you can calculate your CWB: 27% of every dollar between $3,000 and the first income threshold, then a clawback of 15% of every dollar after the final income threshold.
+Based on this figure, you have your total AFNI, and you can calculate your CWB: 27% of every dollar between $3,000 and the first income threshold, then a clawback of 15% of every dollar after the final income threshold.

 The government provides a calculator for all the benefits it offers and can estimate the amount you may get.